MatiasVL/switchfully-version-control-git/20-programming-advanced-java/00-self-evaluation/README.md

 Completely finished?
 Awesome!

-Make sure to give us a heads-up of your progress and we will make sure you receive a new challenge.
+Make sure to give us a heads-up of your progress and we will make sure you receive a final challenge: Rowdy Racers!